Deece Unveils AI-powered Platform Transforming How Marketers Brief Campaigns

 Built to tackle one of marketing's most expensive problems, Deece's AI-powered platform helps marketers create stronger briefs, align agency partners, and improve campaign effectiveness.

-DUBAI, UAE, June 3, 2026 /PRNewswire/ -- Deece, a marketing technology startup, has developed a platform designed to help marketers unlock their agency's best work.
+DUBLIN, June 3, 2026 /PRNewswire/ -- Deece, an Irish marketing technology startup, has developed a platform designed to help marketers unlock their agency's best work.

 Developed with input from senior marketers and agency leaders worldwide, Deece is now making its platform available more broadly.

-Findings from a global study published by the World Federation of Advertisers (WFA), which included countries across the GCC, reveals that 78% of marketers believe the briefs they give their advertising agencies provide clear strategic direction.
-Yet only 5% of agencies agree.
+Findings from a global study published by the Institute of Practitioners in Advertising (IPA), reveals that 78% of UK marketers believe the briefs they give their advertising agencies provide clear strategic direction.
+Yet only 6% of agencies agree.

 It also estimates that poor quality briefs and misdirected work account for: